JuroOravec/crawlee-one/packages/crawlee-one/docs/development/llm-extraction-flow.md

 # LLM Extraction Flow

-This document describes the LLM extraction flow in crawlee-one: how route handlers use `extractWithLLM`, how jobs are deferred to an LLM queue, and how the `crawlee-one llm extract` command processes them.
+This document describes the LLM extraction flow in crawlee-one: how route handlers use `extractWithLLM`, how jobs are deferred to an LLM queue, and how the LLM crawler (run concurrently with the main crawler) processes them.
 It is intended for developers implementing LLM-based extraction in scrapers or extending the crawlee-one LLM infrastructure.

 ---